Vaios-S/atmos-weather-dashboard/README.md

 # Atmos Weather Dashboard

-A modern weather dashboard built with React, Vite and Tailwind CSS that provides real-time weather information using the OpenWeatherMap API.
-The application supports user authentication, favorites management, current location detection, dynamic themes and detailed weather information through a responsive and modern user interface.
+Atmos is a premium weather application built with React, Vite and Tailwind CSS that provides real-time weather information through a clean, atmospheric interface inspired by modern operating system design.
+The application combines weather search, location-based forecasts, favorites management, authentication and dynamic themes into a polished user experience.

 ## Overview